Will Central Americans, Haitians 'protected' here for years be sent home?

 Related: DHS to Examine Criminal Histories Before Extending Protected Status

-Cities with high TPS populations like Los Angeles, Miami and Washington, D.C., with high populations from these countries, could see some of the greatest impact.
+Cities with high TPS populations like Los Angeles, Miami and Washington, could see some of the greatest impact.

 Cecilia Menjívar, a sociology professor who led the study, told NBC News that TPS holders’ high participation in growth sectors means that they are a vital component of local economies across the country.